Sisters who escaped Turpin ‘House of Horrors’ say parents used Bible to justify abuse - NewsBreak

 In a recent interview on “20/20” with Diane Sawyer, 33-year-old Jennifer Turpin and 21-year-old Jordan Turpin said their parents, David and Louise, used belts, sticks, dog kennels and homemade cages as tools for punishment, in addition to chaining them to their beds and pulling on their hair when they misbehaved.

 “They literally used the Bible to explain their behavior to us,” Jennifer said in the interview.
-“They loved to point out things in Deuteronomy, saying that, ‘We have the right to do this to you.’ … That they even had the right to kill us if we didn’t listen.”Pedestrian killed by Amtrak train near new San Diego station
+“They loved to point out things in Deuteronomy, saying that, ‘We have the right to do this to you.’ … That they even had the right to kill us if we didn’t listen.”GRAPHIC VIDEO: Ex-NFL player Zac Stacy accused of beating woman in front of child

 The shocking abuse in the Turpin home went unnoticed in the community of Perris, about 60 miles southeast of Los Angeles, until then-17-year-old Jordan Turpin escaped from the house and called police.